Laser Skin Resurfacing / Microdermabrasion in Charlotte

 Skin is basically made up of an outer epidermis of skin cells and an underlying dermis make-up of the building blocks of skin, i.e. collagen, elastic fibers, water, blood vessels, glands, and glycosaminoglycans.
 All skin treatments are based upon several concepts: (1) speeding up epidermal cell turnover rate, (2) thickening the dermis and (3) stop the breakdown of the skin with antioxidants and skin protection with sunscreen.

 The life span of a single epidermal cell that you feel when you touch the skin is approximately ten days.
-During this time it is exposed to environmental trauma that damages the outside of the cell.
+During this time the cell is exposed to environmental trauma that damages the outside of the cell.
 By the end of the tenth day, the cell has enough surface damage that together with similar effects on millions of surrounding skin cells, the skin has a very rough feel.
 If medicine like Retin-A or glycolic acid can produce a more rapid turnover rate so that the cells are pushed off the body in five days, rather than ten days, then the cells will not be exposed to as much trauma.
 These cells will then feel softer when they are replaced by new, undamaged cells.
 It’s that simple.

 Another way Retin-A and glycolic acid work is that by stimulating the dermis to make more epidermis, the dermis becomes thicker itself.
 And a thicker dermis has more blood vessels for a pink glow, more elastic fibers for more recoil, more new collagen for volume to remove wrinkles and more water content to plump up the skin.
 These are all qualities for youthful skin that we lose as we age.
 Newer science now recommends retinol rather than Retin-A just to increase the speed of the epidermal cell turn over and thicken epidermis.
 The dermis itself is better stimulated with polypeptides that turn the cellular building blocks on more efficiently with less irritation than the older Retin-A.

 The difference between Retin-A, retinol and glycolic acid and the stronger trichloroacetic acid (TCA) chemical peels or croton oil peels is one of depth of penetration.
 The deeper the treatment into the dermis, the greater improvement of the skin.
 The downside of a deeper treatment is, of course, greater risk of scarring and much greater healing time.
 Retin-A, retinol and glycolic acid barely penetrate the dermis; therefore, do little to thicken the dermis.
 The effects are to remove fine lines, improve superficial color irregularities and make softer skin.
 Medium to deep wrinkles and deep color irregularities will not be improved, but the recovery time is zero and there is essentially no risk.
-The newest treatment is the micro needling technique that produces clinical improvement of fine lines medium lines and enlarged pores with three treatments.
+A treatment that is minimally invasive is the micro needling technique that produces clinical improvement of fine lines medium lines and enlarged pores with three treatments.
 The good news is that it works and that the downtime is zero.

 If one wants to improve deeper wrinkles, deep color problems or acne problems, deeper penetration into the dermis with TCA, dermabrasion, or laser must be used.
 All of these agents produce damage to the dermis, removing old damaged skin elements and regenerating them with new collagen, new elastic fibers, increased water and more blood vessels.
 The recovery time is increased with deeper treatments.
 The skin will be completely healed anywhere from one to two days for light penetration, and from ten to fourteen days for deep treatment.